AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-iceberg-cdc-pipelines.md

 Iceberg V3's deletion vectors and row lineage features are the most significant improvements to the format's CDC story since the introduction of merge-on-read semantics.
 Deletion vectors replace the separate delete file design that caused metadata bloat in high-mutation streaming environments.
 Row lineage provides a portable, engine-independent mechanism for incremental reads and audit trails.

 For CDC pipeline teams, the practical step is to test V3 deletion vectors on your most write-heavy tables, validate that your downstream query engines support V3 reads, and plan an incremental migration.
-Don't upgrade everything at once—start with the tables where delete file accumulation is currently causing compaction pressure and measure the improvement before rolling out broadly.
+Don't upgrade everything at once, start with the tables where delete file accumulation is currently causing compaction pressure and measure the improvement before rolling out broadly.

 ---